vikashsenthil21/19AI405ExpNo4/README.md

 <h1>ExpNo 4 : Implement A* search algorithm for a Graph</h1>
-<h3>Name: Saravanan N</h3>
+<h3>Name: VIKASH S</h3>
-<h3>Register Number/Staff Id: TSML006</h3>
+<h3>Register Number: 212222240115</h3>
 <H3>Aim:</H3>
 <p>To ImplementA * Search algorithm for a Graph using Python 3.</p>
 <H3>Algorithm:</H3>

 ``````
-// A* Search Algorithm
+A* Search Algorithm
     1. Initialize the open list
     2. Initialize the closed list
     put the starting node on the open
     list (you can leave its f at zero)

     3.  while the open list is not empty
     a) find the node with the least f on
        the open list, call it "q"